Lightstreamer/Lightstreamer-kafka-connector/README.md

 Kafka Connector provides the _Data Extraction Language_ to write simple expressions to dynamically access and extract information from a deserialized Kafka record.
 The language, which has a pretty minimal syntax, has the following basic rules:

-- Expressions must be enclosed within `#{...}`
+- expressions must be enclosed within `#{...}`
-- Expressions use _Extraction Keys_, a set of predefined constants that reference specific parts of the record structure:
+- expressions use _Extraction Keys_, a set of predefined constants that reference specific parts of the record structure:

   - `#{KEY}`, the key
   - `#{VALUE}`, the value
   - `#{TIMESTAMP}`, the timestamp
   - `#{OFFSET}`, the offset
   - `#{PARTITION}`, the partition
-Expressions, enclosed with `#{...}`, are based on the _dot_ and _bracket_ notations, and use the _Extraction Keys_,

-- The _dot notation_ is used to access the attributes or fields of record keys and record values serialized in JSON or Avro formats:
+- the _dot notation_ is used to access the attributes or fields of record keys and record values serialized in JSON or Avro formats:

   ```js
   KEY.attribute1Name.attribute2Name...